Overlapping Subproblems Property in Dynamic Programming | DP-1

 Dynamic Programming is an algorithmic paradigm that solves a given complex problem by breaking it into subproblems and stores the results of subproblems to avoid computing the same results again.
 Following are the two main properties of a problem that suggests that the given problem can be solved using Dynamic programming.

-In this post, we will discuss first property (Overlapping Subproblems) in detail.
-The second property of Dynamic programming is discussed in next post i.e. Set 2.
+In this post, we will discuss the first property (Overlapping Subproblems) in detail.
+The second property of Dynamic programming is discussed in the next post i.e. Set 2.

 1) Overlapping Subproblems